A guide to budget sim racing

 Hopefully my budget sim racing guide has given you some things to mull over as you get into or upgrade your current driving game setup.
 There are so many things to consider it can be quite daunting, especially if shopping for someone else.

-As with any hobby, you must spend a bit to get the, erm, wheels rolling and around £300 seems about right.
+As with any hobby, you must spend a bit to get the, erm, wheels rolling.
+Around £250 seems about right.
 Quite a lot, you might think, and it is.
 But if you want to feel better, do some research into how much real motorsport costs.